 AIP looks forward to working with the Minister and all participants in the retail petroleum market to achieve the smooth implementation of these reforms.

-AIP represents the four Australian refiner/marketers as core members - BP Australia Pty Ltd, Caltex Australia Limited, Mobil Oil Australia Pty Ltd and The Shell Company of Australia Limited.
+AIP represents the four Australian refiner/marketers as core members - BP Australia Pty Ltd, Ampol Limited, Mobil Oil Australia Pty Ltd and The Shell Company of Australia Limited.